johnathanvman/F6/index.md

 						Entrys = []
 						Entrys.push("We wade through the waters of the MAP, and feel refreshed.
 From out of the water, AHOS emerges, looking angry at us.
 She dives back down and starts swimming our way, ready for a fight!")
 						Entrys.push("We wade through the waters of the MAP, and feel refreshed.
 From out of the water, AHOS emerges, looking angry at us.
 She flings her tongue at me forcing me to dive underwater!
-When I come up for air, I don't see her anywhere, but I doubt she's far away...")
+When I come up for air, I don't see her anywhere, but I doubt she's far away...") if(FindPersonality("Froggirl") != null){
+							Entrys.push("We wade through the waters of the MAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" and the other frog size each other up before the fight!")
+							Entrys.push("We wade through the waters of the MAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" licks her lips at the other frog.
+It looks like the fight is on!")
+							Entrys.push("We wade through the waters of the MAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" looks pissed when the other frog licks her lips at her.
+It looks like the fight is on!")
+							Entrys.push("We wade through the waters of the MAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" rubs her belly while staring at the other frog.
+The fight is on!")
+							Entrys.push("We wade through the waters of the MAP, and run into AHOS.
+My "+String(FindPersonality("Froggirl").Name).toLowerCase()+" looks pissed when the other frog rubs her belly while staring at us.
+The fight is on!")
+						}
 					}
 				}else{
 					if(map[party.y][party.x].units[0].Tags[0] == "Catgirl"){